OS-PROJECT-FILE-SHARING-SYSTEM/File_Sharing_System/README.md

 gcc clients3.c -lcrypt

-To see the presentation vedio and working vedio click on the link---> https://drive.google.com/drive/folders/1Lxol_-YLT7rdHzYxto30vjkXGYgRn7Ws?usp=sharing
+To see the presentation and working code video click on the link---> https://drive.google.com/drive/folders/1Lxol_-YLT7rdHzYxto30vjkXGYgRn7Ws?usp=sharing